blue-build/legacy-template/README.md

 - Changed based image to vanilla Kinoite
 - removed kmods
 - removed/add some packages
+- Change kernel to cachyOS Bore-EEVDF from COPR
+- Add and enable UKSMD from cachyOS addon
+- Add Chili SDDM theme

 This is considered a personal use image.
 Try it in a VM to see if it suits you.
 Or try making your own!